Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 -Making up stories (confabulation)

--Seeing or hearing things that are not really there (hallucinations)
+-Seeing or hearing things that are not there (hallucinations)

-Depending on the severity of your alcohol misuse disorder, it could develop over the course of a few days or weeks.
+Depending on the severity of your alcohol misuse disorder, it could develop over a few days or weeks.

 Long-term signs and symptoms of Korsakoff’s psychosis can include: